tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 # 4. Set up single sign-on

 Now that you have created your application, you need to enable SAML-based single sign-on and establish the Azure side of the bilateral trust relationship between your App and SimpleSAMLphp.
-You start by uploading your SAML 2.0 SP metadata file (from section 1, in XML format).
+You start by uploading your SAML 2.0 SP metadata file (from step 1, in XML format).
 Azure AD’s metadata Upload utility should pre-populate the Basic SAML Configuration from what it finds in the uploaded metadata file.

 Once saved, it is worthwhile double-checking that the upload utility correctly imported the information and that you understand what each of the fields is doing.